 More information is available at the Grants page.

 Sarah Marcos, Ritter Elem, LLF Michigan 2017 competitive grant recipient (to initiate after school book club for 3rd – 4th graders) examines items at exhibit during 2017 MRA Conference.

 2017 Winter/Spring Grant Recipient

-The Upper Peninsula Children’s Museum received a grant for their Third Thursday Literacy Nights to assist with admission to the museum and the purchase of books for attendees to take home after visiting various stations.
+The Upper Peninsula Children’s Museum received a third grant for their Third Thursday Literacy Nights to assist with admission to the museum and the purchase of books for attendees to take home after visiting various stations.
 The photo is of children and parents listening to a story read by a professional dancer, followed by the chance to enact the story.

 Summer/Fall 2016 Grants awarded to assist these agencies/organizations with their literacy enhancement efforts

 Daly Elementary-Westwood ~ Funds to send 3 teachers to attend MAISA MiELA summer institute and this is how they implemented what they learned.